ItayMoh/Flight-Deal-Finder/README.md

   - `YOUR_NUMBER`: Your phone number to receive messages.
 - For Kiwi API:
   - `KIWI_API_KEY`: API key for the Kiwi API.

+ **Note**: Before running the script, ensure to replace the `ORIGIN_COUNTRY_IATA` constant in the main_script.py file with your actual origin IATA city code.
+This code represents the country of origin for the flight searches.

 ## Configuration
 - `data_manager.py`: Configure Google Sheet URLs and headers.